This section provides an overview and supporting resources for the seven dimensions of the Smart Grid Index.

 Ausgrid is Australia’s largest distributor of electricity on Australia’s east coast, providing power to 4 million people.

-Our network provides power for 1.6 million homes - delivering energy to household customers is a crucial part of what we do.
+Our network provides power for 1.8 million customers - delivering energy to household customers is a crucial part of what we do.

 Our customers are telling us they want us to:

 The energy industry is changing.
 Households are increasingly generating and storing their own energy through solar panel and batteries.
 In some cases, they are selling their excess electricity back to the grid.
 Electricity distribution networks, including Ausgrid, are also trialling community batteries and building electric vehicle charging networks for use by local communities.